 Although Behcet’s syndrome can be a chronic condition, most symptoms diminish over time.
 Treatment, therefore, focuses on the symptoms.
 Vasculitis and inflammatory eye disease will require glucocorticoids and perhaps other immunosuppressive drugs.
 Mouth sores may be treated with glucocorticoids in the form of mouthwash or paste.
 Colchicine, thalidomide and dapsone may be helpful for the skin or joint disease.
 Joint inflammation may require anti-inflammatory agents, pain medications, physical therapy and, occasionally, other immunosuppressive medications.

-National Institute of Neurological Disorders & Strokes
+National Institute of Neurological Disorders & Strokes (USA)

 Behcet’s Syndrome Society